danroth27/ComponentLibWithXmlLinkerConfig/README.md

 </ItemGroup>
 ```

 > Note that the name of the embedded XML linker config file must match the name of the assembly.
-By default the file name will be prefixed with the assembly namespace, so the correct name must be explicitly specified as the `LogiclName` for the embedded file.
+By default the file name will be prefixed with the assembly namespace, so the correct name must be explicitly specified as the `LogicalName` for the embedded file.

 ## Additional resources